 In the sample code above, the jdbcTypes map is hard-coded in order to keep the example small.
 In a real implementation, the map would be externalized and initialized from the source table definition so that the JdbcDialect subclass could be used for provisioning out any Hive table.

 In this article, we presented a solution for transferring data from Hive to RDBMS such that the Spark generated schema of the target table leverages the variable length column types from the source table.
 This workaround for the limitation of the Spark API is based on knowledge of the current implementation of the Spark JdbcDialect.

 Want more data content?
-Join our upcoming webinar, Data Governance Framework for DataOps Success.
+Watch the webinar, Data Governance Framework for DataOps Success available on-demand